Gopika-Akshay/Job_Analysis/README.md

 # Job_Analysis
-To analyze the AI jobs available
+To analyze the AI jobs available using the job datasheet available.